open-telemetry/opentelemetry-rust/README.md

 Components in this repo are built against the latest stable release.
 The minimum supported version of `rustc` is 1.70.
 Any exceptions to this are noted in indivual readme files of the corresponding create.
-The current OpenTelemetry version is not guaranteed to build on Rust versions earlier than the minimum supported version.
+Crates are not guaranteed to build on Rust versions earlier than the minimum supported version.

 The current stable Rust compiler and the three most recent minor versions before it will always be supported.
 For example, if the current stable compiler version